 Unwanted outside noise can occur in homes by a highway, airport or in a loud urban setting with barking dogs and lawn mowers.
 Sound problems can have a significant impact on the enjoyment of your home, particularly if it disrupts your sleep.

 Windows are one of the biggest culprits in allowing noise to get in your home.
 Single glass panes and wood window frames are generally the least resistant to noise.
-Double pane glass can reduce noise by up to 20 percent and well-designed vinyl frames can help reduce it by as much as 50 percent.1
+Conversely, well designed windows can reduce noise and help create a more peaceful home.